zkornreich/gradProject/README.md

 - - Notes - pmp csr with lock bit enabled must come before pmp csrs without locking.
 Failure will result in ineffective lock

 Running The Final Project:

-- Navigate to gradProject/riscv_C/riscv-helloworld-c/
+- Navigate to gradProject/riscv_C/
 - run 'make run' in terminal.
 - - You should see a Qemu RISC-V environment startup with the instructions for exiting the execution.
 - - You should then see the program execute, first reading from an unlocked protected buffer before Trapping when attempting to access a locked buffer
 - To edit the program, open hello.c in a text editor of choice.
 - - txt and c files starting with a V# are backups of earlier milestone programs created during development.

-Future Work Ideas
+Future Work Ideas:

 - Debug why user mode has no permissions
 - - already tried expicity granting RWX permissions to U-Mode with pmp.
 - Translate code onto a pre-made OpenSBI program